UK imposes hotel quarantine for travelers from Covid hotspots

 Meals and hotel expenses in what is one of the world's most expensive cities could end up costing travelers more than $2,000 for a 10-day quarantine.

-The announcement came a day after the UK yesterday reached the grim milestone of 100,000 coronavirus deaths -- the first country in Europe to do so.
+The announcement came the same week the UK reached the grim milestone of 100,000 coronavirus deaths -- the first country in Europe to do so.

 Johnson also said that travelers will be questioned as to their purpose for travel.
 "I want to make clear that under the stay-at-home regulations it is illegal to leave home to travel abroad for leisure purposes and we will enforce this at ports and airports by asking people why they are leaving and instructing them to return home if they do not have a valid reason to travel," he said.